raspberrypilearning/av-e-card/en/step_4.md

 --- task ---

-You might have to allow your web-browser to access your microphone.
-Just click on **Allow**
+You might have to allow your web browser to access your microphone.
+To do this, click on **Allow**.

 ![image showing web browser prompt to enable access to microphone](images/allow-mic.png)